prayash.io

 Oregon Coast

-We hiked to God’s Thumb, which ends at a cliff that juts out into the sea.
+Further south, we hiked to God’s Thumb, which ends at a cliff that juts out into the sea.
 We lucked out with a beautiful, clear sunset at a place which is notoriously gloomy on most days.

 There, we met a lovely couple who were celebrating their wedding anniversary at their first date spot.
 They were kind enough to snap a photo of us, too.